Sunday, June 28, 2026

 Add tomatoes and sauté, while stirring, until you see the juices come out of the tomatoes, about 5 minutes.

-Season with salt and pepper, add the bunch of basil leaves and continue to sauté for another 5 minutes.
+Season with salt and pepper, add the bunch of torn basil leaves and continue to sauté for another 5 minutes.

 Meanwhile, return water to boil and cook spaghetti for 10 to 13 minutes, or until al dente.